-Mr. Bryner is listed in the 2019 and the five immediately preceding editions of Chambers USA in the area of Intellectual Property.
+Mr. Bryner is listed in the 2020 and the six immediately preceding editions of Chambers USA in the area of Intellectual Property.
 He was named to Business North Carolina's 2009, 2012 and 2017 "Legal Elite" list for Intellectual Property/Trademarks Law and was listed in The Best Lawyers in America® in 2019 and the eight years immediately preceding in the area of Intellectual Property Litigation and Trademark Law and again in 2020 for Franchise Law, Intellectual Property Litigation, and Trademark Law.
 Mr. Bryner was also recognized as a "Greensboro Lawyer of the Year" in 2014 and 2017 for Trademark Law and in 2016 for Intellectual Property Litigation by The Best Lawyers in America®.
-He was named a North Carolina "Super Lawyer" in 2019 and the seven years immediately preceding for Intellectual Property Law by Super Lawyers magazine.
-Mr. Bryner is listed in the 2019 and the seven years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+He was named a North Carolina "Super Lawyer" in 2020 and the eight years immediately preceding for Intellectual Property Law by Super Lawyers magazine.
+Mr. Bryner is listed in the 2020 and the eight years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 He received Lexology’s Client Choice Guide - International 2013 Award in the Intellectual Property: Trademarks category for North Carolina.
 Mr. Bryner was named by Legal Media Group to its 2014 Guide to the World's Leading Trademark Practitioners.
 He speaks proficient Spanish.

 Obtained a temporary restraining order thwarting the misuse of the client's trademark by a loan services company seeking to enter into loan transactions with, inter alia, a world-famous boxing champion..